 the date of such shipment.

-Seller will send copies of shipping manifests for Tooling to the Boeing Procurement Agent.
+Seller will send copies of shipping manifests for Tooling to Boeing.
 Such manifests will identify Tooling codes, part numbers, and unit numbers of Tooling, and the Aircraft line number effectivity of the Product for which such Tooling is used.

 Force Majeure.

-Failure by Seller to deliver Product on the scheduled delivery date will be excused if such failure arises from and is prohibited by:
+Failure by Seller to deliver Product on the scheduled delivery date will only be excused if such failure is caused by:

 terrorist acts;